zjshi/gt-pro/README.md

 `aws s3 cp s3://jason.shi-bucket/public/variants_main.covered.hq.snp_dict.tsv ./`

+Note that the raw output file could be in compressed format (.gz), so decompress it using the following command if necessary

+`gunzip ./path/to/gt_pro_raw_output`

-Next, use the following the command line for parsing
+Next, parse the uncompressed output file with the following command

-`python3 ./scripts/gtp_parse.py --dict variants_main.covered.hq.snp_dict.tsv --in /path/to/gt_pro_raw_output --v2`
+`python3 ./scripts/gtp_parse.py --dict variants_main.covered.hq.snp_dict.tsv --in /path/to/gt_pro_uncompressed_output --v2`

 gtp_parse.py is a parser written in Python script, please see its helper text for more detailed usage.